T-Betts/bookmark-manager/README.md

 As a user
 So that I can save a website
-I would like to add the site's address and title to bookmark manager
+I would like to enter and submit it to be saved to bookmark manager

 As a user
 So that I can keep the content clean and relevant